itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

 #### Tool Used - Python
 #### Libraries Used - Numpy,Pandas,seaborn
 - Explored essential metrics such as storage capacity, reviews, ratings, RAM, cost, brand, and product details for a comprehensive understanding.
+- By looking below we can see the correlation between all the factors taken into consideration for this analysis:
+    [
 - Statistical Insights:
   - Utilized numpy for statistical analysis, computing measures like mean, median, and standard deviation for each key metric.
   -Extracted valuable insights into the distribution and central tendencies of the data.
 - Visualization: